 For full requirements see the Regulations for the Master of Engineering in Fire Engineering.

-For study planning help contact the Department of Civil and Natural Resources Engineering or:
+For study planning help contact the Department of Civil and Natural Resources Engineering or the College of Engineering:

 Private Bag 4800